 Chargepoint: Blythswood Sq (0.1 miles)

-Dedicated Old Town seafood restaurant from Edinburgh-born Roy Brett, once Rick Stein’s main chef in Padstow, turning out sublime dishes using native shellfish and seafood from sustainable sources and local family-owned businesses.
+Dedicated Old Town seafood restaurant from Edinburgh Dropdown content-born Roy Brett, once Rick Stein’s main chef in Padstow, turning out sublime dishes using native shellfish and seafood from sustainable sources and local family-owned businesses.
 Oysters are key to the menu at Ondine, and are considered one of the most sustainable sources of protein on the planet.

 Chargepoint: High School Yards City Car Club (0.5 miles)

-This cosy veggie/vegan restaurant on the Duirinish Peninsula on the west coast of Skye has a loyal fan base for its superb seasonal dinners of warming, spicy dishes, plus home-baking with a huge range of teas and infusions.
+This cosy veggie/vegan restaurant on the Duirinish Peninsula on the west coast of Skye Dropdown contenthas a loyal fan base for its superb seasonal dinners of warming, spicy dishes, plus home-baking with a huge range of teas and infusions.
 Occasionally holds intimate live-music nights.

 Chargepoint: Dunvegan car park (7 miles)

-This redbrick pile, positioned on the beachfront and next to the Royal County Down golf course in Northern Ireland, is Newcastle’s premier hotel.
+This redbrick pile, positioned on the beachfront and next to the Royal County Down golf course in Northern Ireland Dropdown content, is Newcastle’s premier hotel.
 It's a mega-luxurious establishment with grand rooms in all manner of category – most with a sea view – and its own spa.
 Water saving devices and LED lights throughout.

 A 10min walk from Hillsborough on the A1 Lisburn road, this eco-friendly pebbledash guesthouse has six modern rooms in two buildings, all tidily furnished with marble tiling and walk-in showers.
 Woodchip heating and rainwater collection, plus local produce for breakfast.